rethinkdb/horizon/client/README.md

 ## Building

-You first need to install dependencies and then you may build the client library using the build script.
+Running `npm install` for the first time will build the browser bundle and lib files.

 1. `npm install`
-2. `./build.js [--watch]`
+2. `npm run dev` (or `npm run build` or `npm run compile`, see below)

 ### Build Options

-Flag                | Description
+Command             | Description
 --------------------|----------------------------
--w, --watch         | Watch directory for changes
--U, --no-uglify     | Don't uglify output
--S, --no-sourcemaps | Don't output sourcemaps
--g, --expose-global | Expose Horizon module as a global
+npm run dev         | Watch directory for changes, build dist/horizon.js unminified browser bundle npm run build       | Build dist/horizon.js minified production browser bundle npm run compile     | Compile src to lib for CommonJS module loaders (such as webpack, browserify) npm test            | Run tests in node npm run lint -s     | Lint src

 ## Running tests

-* Open `test/test.html` in your browser after getting setup and while you also have Horizon server with the `--dev` flag running on `localhost`.
+* `npm run test` or open `test/test.html` in your browser after getting setup and while you also have Horizon server with the `--dev` flag running on `localhost`.
+* You can spin up a dev server by cloning the horizon repo and running `node serve.js` in `test` directory in repo root.
+Then tests can be accessed from <http://localhost:8181/test/test.html>.
+Source maps work properly when served via http, not from file system.
+You can test the production version via `NODE_ENV=production node serve.js`.

 ## Docs